nicoserrano/Amazon_Vine_Analysis/README.md

 ![Screen Shot 2021-09-02 at 1 10 18 PM](https://user-images.githubusercontent.com/83378141/131887983-807ac118-b426-4db4-af18-209d85d2d80b.png)

 In fact, there is a slight 0.2 difference in the average review star-rating in favor of the vine program.
 However, there is still not enough information to enroll in it.
 A great recommendation would be to apply a NLP sentiment analysis to check for the words used in the majority of the reviews.
-This way we could see if vine reviews are more touching or detailed.
+This way we could see if vine reviews are more touching and detailed, that we can feel customers have an incentive to leave great reviews.